Graphically discrete groups and rigidity: Preliminaries

 \begin{defn} A metric space $X$ is \emph{tame} if for every $K\geq 1$ and $A\geq 0$, there is a constant $C = C(K,A)$ such that if $f,g:X\to X$ are $(K,A)$-quasi-isometries such that $\sup_{x\in X}d(f(x),g(x))<\infty$, then $\sup_{x\in X}d(f(x),g(x))\leq C$. \end{defn}

-A finitely generated group is \emph{tame} if it is tame when equipped with the word metric. \begin{example} A proper geodesic metric space whose Morse boundary contains at least three points is tame~\cite[Proposition 4.21]{margolis2022discretisable}.
-In particular, an acylindrically hyperbolic group is tame. \end{example} We use these definitions to describe maximal compact normal subgroups of certain locally compact groups. \begin{prop} Let $X$ be a proper metric space, $G$ a locally compact group and $\rho:G\to \Isom(X)$ a geometric action.
+A finitely generated group is \emph{tame} if it is tame when equipped with the word metric.

+\begin{example} A proper geodesic metric space whose Morse boundary contains at least three points is tame~\cite[Proposition 4.21]{margolis2022discretisable}.
+In particular, an acylindrically hyperbolic group is tame. \end{example}

+\begin{example}[Not tame] The metric space $\R$ is not tame because the isometries $x \mapsto x+n$ are each bounded distance from the identity, but their distance in the sup metric from the identity is unbounded over $\{n \in \N\}$.
+More generally, any finitely generated group with infinite center is not tame by a similar argument using left translations by elements in the center. \end{example}

+We use these definitions to describe maximal compact normal subgroups of certain locally compact groups.

+\begin{prop} Let $X$ be a proper metric space, $G$ a locally compact group and $\rho:G\to \Isom(X)$ a geometric action.
 If $X$ is tame, then is the maximal compact normal subgroup of $G$.
 In particular, if $X$ has no nontrivial bounded isometries, then $\ker(\rho)$ is the maximal compact normal subgroup of $G$. \end{prop} \begin{proof} It follows from the definition that $B$ is normal.
 The tameness condition ensures there is a constant $C$ such that for any two bounded isometries $\phi,\psi$ of $X$, $\sup_{x\in X}d(\phi(x),\psi(x))\leq C$.
 Thus $B$ has bounded orbits in $X$, hence has compact closure by Proposition \ref{prop:compact<->bounded}.
 The tameness condition ensures the limit of a convergent sequence of bounded isometries is also bounded, hence $B$ is closed.
 Thus $B$ is a compact normal subgroup.

 We now show that any compact normal subgroup $K\lhd G$ is contained in $B$, which shows $B$ is maximal.
 The Milnor--Schwarz lemma for locally compact groups \cite[Theorem 4.C.5]{cornulierdlH2016metric} ensures that the action of $G$ on the Cayley graph of $G/K$ is quasi-conjugate to the action of $G$ on $X$.
 Thus every element of $K$ must be a bounded isometry of $X$, hence $K\leq B$. \end{proof}